Skip to main content

 {MY_ORG}_SONATYPE_PASSWORD

-• Your username and password for your Sonatype account.
+• Your username and password for your Sonatype account (OSSRH) or your Sonatype user token (Central Portal).

 github-secrets-2